dgoorskey/r2r/README.md

 # r2r

-Tools for converting between binary, decimal, and hex numbers.
+tools for converting between binary, decimal, and hex numbers.

-Each binary performs one type of conversion.
+each binary performs one type of conversion.

-Binaries convert values from stdin.
-Each value's result is printed on its own line.
+binaries convert values from stdin. each value's result is printed on its own line.

-Underscores (`_`) are ignored.
-For hex, both uppercase and lowercase letters work.
+underscores (`_`) are ignored. for hex, both uppercase and lowercase letters work.

 ## building & installing

-1. build: `make`
+1. build:
+   1. (optional) modify the makefile's build targets. you can use `gentargets.py` to generate all possible base combinations, which you can paste into the makefile.
+   2. run `make`
 2. install:
-   1. set the makefile's `INSTALLDIR` variable according to your system. this is the path where the binaries will be copied.
+   1. (optional) set the makefile's `INSTALLDIR` variable according to your system. this is the path where the binaries will be copied.
-   2. `make install`
+   2. run `make install`

+you can run `make uninstall` to delete the binaries copied by `make install`.